Assisted training flexible [AsA flex]

 Preliminary phase:

-You can join at any time.
+Entry is possible at any time.
 The duration of the program is variable and tailored to individual needs.

 AsAFlexVorphase2